 x Sedeveria 'Blue Burrito'

-x Sedeveria 'Blue Burrito' is an attractive succulent plant with rosettes of soft, blue leaves with pink flush at tips.
-The foliage has a powdery coating of farina and will turn blue and pink with age.
-This hybrid tends to grow tall stems by maintains a full covering of leaves.
+x Sedeveria 'Blue Burrito' is an attractive succulent plant that tends to grow in clumps.
+It has long stems with blue leaves with a pink flush at tips.
+Leaves have a powdery coating of farina and will turn darker with age.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 45 °F (+7.2 °C).

 When growing Sedums, keep in mind that these plants need very little attention or care.
 They will thrive in conditions that many other plants thrive in, but will do just as well in less hospitable areas.
 They are ideal for that part of your yard that gets too much sun or too little water to grow anything else.
 A common name for Sedum is Stonecrop because many gardeners joke that only stones need less care and live longer.